How to Get a US IP Address (4 Options)

 - Then, you use the app to connect to a US VPN server.
-Here at CactusVPN you can choose between Seattle, Chicago, Los Angeles, Kansas City and Manassas VPN servers.
+Here at CactusVPN you can choose between New York, Seattle, Chicago, Los Angeles, Dallas, Kansas City and Manassas VPN servers.

 - The two establish an encrypted connection between them.
 Nobody can monitor the data passing through it.

 - From then on, whenever you visit a site, the VPN server will intercept your connection requests.